 Because we know that bookies don’t set odds on real probabilities, but rather on how much punters will wager on each outcome, this is where we discover the thinking behind the betting ‘margin’.

 This is essentially the difference between the odds offered by the bookmaker (the implied probability) and the true probability of the outcome.
 There’s one thing all gamblers should know – the bigger the margin, the worse it is for the punter.

 Using the Ashes ‘coin toss’ market above and converting the odds to decimals, this can help us work out the bookies margin.
 So, converting 10/11 into decimals leaves us with 1.91 for each of the possible outcomes.
 We can input this into the following formula:

 (1 ÷ Option A Odds) x 100 + (1 ÷ Option B Odds) x 100 – Subtract 100 = Margin

 You may be familiar with the term ‘finding value’.
-This is essentially the most effective way to ‘beat the bookie’ – although it by no way guarantees a winning bet.
-It simply is the best way to unearth the fairest odds without falling foul to a meagerly priced-up market.
+This is essentially the most effective way to ‘beat the bookie’ – although it by no means guarantees a winning bet.
+It’s simply the best way to unearth the fairest odds without falling foul to a meagerly priced-up market.